HeuristicPerson/bluetooth_2_hid/README.md

   --log_path LOG_PATH, -p LOG_PATH
                         The path of the log file.
 Default is /var/log/bluetooth_2_usb/bluetooth_2_usb.log.
   --version, -v         Display the version number of this software.
+  --list_devices, -l    List all available input devices and exit.
 ```

 ### 5.2.
 Consuming the API from your Python code